If I Forward an Email Can the Sender See it? [UPDATED]

 Legal and Compliance Issues with Email Forwarding

-Here are the legal/compliance concerns to consider when forwarding emails, especially for businesses:
+Here are the legal and compliance points to consider when forwarding emails, especially for businesses:

 • Intellectual property: Forwarding emails containing copyrighted material without proper authorization may infringe on intellectual property rights.